 7 a.m. to 10 p.m.
-Tuesday at C.A.
-Reinhard Early Childhood Center in Bellmore; 7 a.m. to 9 p.m. at Norman J. Levy Lakeside School in Merrick; 6 a.m. to 9 p.m. at Newbridge Road School in Bellmore; 2 to 10 p.m. at Harold D. Fayette School in Merrick.
+Tuesday at Shore Road School in Bellmore; 7 a.m. to 9 p.m.
+Tuesday at Norman J. Levy Lakeside School in Merrick; 6 a.m. to 9 p.m.
+Tuesday at Newbridge Road School in Bellmore; 2 p.m. to 10 p.m.
+Tuesday at Harold D. Fayette School in Merrick.

-The increase is within the state's tax-cap limit of 2.073 percent, so a simple majority vote will be required to approve the budget.
-The district did not provide the dollar amount that an average single-family home was taxed this year or would be taxed next.
+This increase is within the district’s tax-cap limit of 1.526 percent, so a simple majority vote will be required to approve the budget.

 The Bellmore-Merrick Central High School District does not hold its own school board elections.
 Instead, two board members each from the Bellmore, North Bellmore, Merrick and North Merrick elementary school districts are appointed to the central high school district school board.